Declan444/24-7-hackathon-team9/README.md

 - To be able to easily locate information I had previously accessed
 - To easily contact the site owner
+- reattempt the quiz in order to try and obtain a higher score
 - To try and beat my previous high score in the quiz

 ### Frquesnt Visitor Goals